limingzhou2004/pytools/readme.md

-# An Exploration of HHHR Data for Short Term Load Forecast
+# An Exploration of HHHR Data for Electric Short Term Load Forecast

 This is a research project to explore how [HRRR](https://rapidrefresh.noaa.gov/hrrr/) weather data can improve the short term electric load forecast.
 We use [NYISO](https://www.nyiso.com/real-time-dashboard) load data at Zone F to compare our model based on HRRR data, and NYISO model performance.